 Camping in a marina is a unique location, and many folks enjoy the experience.
 Beadle Bay Marina is a perennial participant in the Cheeseburger in Caseville Parade.
 Its also located near the Sand Point Nature Preserve.
 Thus it is not uncommon to see deer walking through the camp.

 Making Campground Reservations at Beadle Bay Marina & Campground

 Check for availability and make your reservations online at Beadle Bay Marina & Campground

 Albert E. Sleeper State Park

 At only five miles, Sleeper State Park is one of the nearest campgrounds near Caseville.
 Driving by the park, visitors immediately see the day-use picnic and beach area along the shoreline and the tree hidden 226 site campground across M-25.
 That is a small slice of the park.
 Sleeper State Park has over 700 acres of wetlands, an ancient dune forest, a half-mile of beautiful sandy beach, and natural dunes guarding the shore.

-In the back of the park in the forest and dunes is an extensive trail system for hiking, running, and mountain biking.
+In the forest and dunes, the back of the park is an extensive trail system for hiking, running, and mountain biking.
 In the winter you can cross country ski.
 The camp also offers cabins to rent and the opportunity to camp on the beach or in the secluded woods in a safari-style platform canvas tent.
 This upscale camping at Sleeper State Park is called glamping and is new to the Upper Thumb in 2020.